 One productivity issue I come across more frequently than other is a belief that doing more work is good and doing less is bad.
-However, the reality is a bit more complex than judging effectiveness based on the amount of work a person or organization produces.
+But why do people say “less is more” then?
+The reality is a bit more complex than judging effectiveness based on the amount of work a person or organization produces.

 In a factory setting, it is a good thing if you can increase the number of units produced while at the same time either reducing costs or, at the very least, not increasing costs.
 The less is more principle at work — less input to produce more output.